RyanFleck/Manuals/content/tools/llm-agents.md

 Most of the domain-specific knowledge in this space is made from the **softest, fluffiest, most irritating fairy dust you can imagine**.
-Computer Engineers and programmers in general are used to highly structured layers of systems with predictable outputs for given inputs.
-Giving one million different whimsical names to _concatenated text inputs and text outputs_ is something that the devil himself certainly dreamed up just to violate our pragmatic virtues.
+Structured thinkers (like Computer Engineers and programmers in general,) are used to highly structured layers of systems with highly predictable outputs for given inputs.
+This reliability matters a lot when systems, from the code to the silicon, are tens of abstractive layers deep.
+Giving one million different whimsical names to _concatenated text inputs and text outputs_ is something that _Satan_ certainly dreamed up just to violate our pragmatic virtues.

-**Use <span class="underline">discernment</span> and cut to the meat of what is underneath the marketing scum.**
+**Use <span class="underline">discernment</span> - cut to the meat of what is underneath the marketing crap.**

 _Ironically, it is this mindset that enables my success as the **GenAI Enablement Leader** in my [IT Consulting] practice._ Having a grounded